Haig Kazazian: Research

 As a postdoctoral fellow with Kazazian, John Moran developed a cell culture assay to detect retrotransposition.
 They determined that the average human genome has 80–100 active LINE-1 (L1) retrotransposons, a handful of which are very active.

 In addition to understanding diseases, studying L1 insertions enables researchers to learn about human diversity.

 Kazazian's studies with rodents suggest that retrotransposition tends to occur during early embryonic development.
 Kazazian found that retrotransposon mobility causes shuffling of exons and their flanking sequences, a discovery with important implications for the understanding of evolution.

-Kazazian has also investigated the possibility that LINE-1 jumping genes play a role in cancer.
+Kazazian investigated the possibility that LINE-1 jumping genes play a role in cancer.
 He and others have observed instances of new insertions of jumping genes in some cancers, but he could not determine whether LINE-1 genes drive cancer development or are a side effect of cancer.